-Reservations are required for this free program that is limited to 30 people ready to take their first steps into night sky photography.
-Volunteers and Dark Rangers will host a night sky photography workshop.
+Reservations are required for this free program that is limited to 20 people per session.
+Volunteers and Dark Rangers will host (2) night sky photography workshop sessions.
 Learn the advantages of various camera formats, how to shoot closeups through binoculars, exposure times for the upcoming January lunar eclipse, composition, and much more to enhance your ability to take beautiful night sky images.
-Registration for the workshop will open in the summer of 2019.
-And don't forget to bring your camera!
+Registration for the workshop will open on Monday July 1, 2019.
+Please e-mail us to register.

 Kids Program and Deep Space Certificate

 Throughout the festival, we’ll have children’s programs both day and night.
 During a visit to the solar telescope, supplies will be available to make a special bracelet that changes color in the sun.
 Kids can also earn their Deep Space Certificate, one of our most popular programs.
 Attend a night-time stargazing event and learn about deep sky objects like galaxies and nebulas to earn the certificate (and a Milky Way candy bar!).